o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 For example on android the following files will be output to the project's asset cache android folder

-*   bootstrap.game.debug.android.setreg
+*   bootstrap.game.debug.setreg
-*   bootstrap.game.profile.android.setreg
+*   bootstrap.game.profile.setreg
-*   bootstrap.game.release.android.setreg
+*   bootstrap.game.release.setreg

 When loading applications in non-monolithic mode, the `<ExeDirectory>/Registry` is searched for a cmake\_dependencies.\*.setreg which contains the list of gems to load.
 For non-host platforms such as Android or iOS where the files are deployed according to a specific layout, the `<ProjectCachePlatformRoot>/Registry` is searched as well.
 This is explained in more detail below in the Loading Gems section.

+---
+**NOTE**: Stale Settings Troubleshooting

+If the GameLauncher or ServerLauncher application is launched before the Asset Processor has the opportunity to update the `bootstrap.game.<config>.setreg` file, then  up-to-date settings might not load until until the next run of the launchers.
+---

 <a id="GemExistence"></a>
 ### Gems may exist outside of `<EngineRoot>/Gems` folder

 The list of gem root folder paths are populated via CMake when it generates the build files for a platform.

-Since CMake knows where the CMakeLists.txt for each gem it is processing is located, it is able generate a .setreg file with a list of gems that have been built for particular CMake target.
+Since CMake knows the CMakeLists.txt location for each gem, it's able generate a .setreg file with a list of gems for each CMake targets that sets a "Gem Variant" to load.
+This done by using the `ly_set_gem_variant_to_load` command.
 This list includes the filename of the gem and the relative path to the gem directory based on the source directory supplied to CMake during configuration.

 The big benefit of this is that if a gem is added outside of the `<EngineRoot>` location using the cmake [add\_subdirectory](https://cmake.org/cmake/help/v3.18/command/add_subdirectory.html) command, the settings registry will still be able to load any .setreg files within the `<GemRoot>/Registry` directory.